rustwasm/rfcs/text/006-local-js-dependencies.md

 built-in, it's hoped that we can start out with a purely library-based solution like `stdweb`, iterate on it, and consider this question later.

+One alternative for ES modules is to simply concatenate all JS together.
+This way we wouldn't have to parse anything but we'd instead just throw everything into one file.
+The downside of this approach, however, is that it can easily lead to namespacing conflicts and it also forces everyone to agree on module formats and runs the risk of forcing the module format of the final product.

+Another alternative to emitting small files at wasm-bindgen time is to instead unpack all files at *runtime* by leaving them in custom sections of the wasm executable.
+This in turn, however, may violate some CSP settings (particularly strict ones).

 # Unresolved Questions
 [unresolved]: #unresolved-questions